The Complete Guide to the 17-Mile Drive from Monterey to Carmel

 13. Ghost Tree

 This stop at Pescadero Point is haunted by sun-bleached Monterey Cypress trees.
-It is also a legendary big wave spot where you can watch surfers deal with swells approaching 50 feet (~15 meters) in the right winter conditions.
+It’s also a legendary big wave spot where you can watch surfers deal with swells approaching 50 feet (~15 meters) in the right winter conditions.

 14. Lodge at Pebble Beach

 Find charming golf-themed shops to browse.
-Across from the Lodge is the Visitor Center containing the century-long history of the golf links.
-Enjoy refreshments at the Terrace Lounge overlooking the historic golf course!
+Across from the Lodge is a Visitor Center that covers the century-long history of the golf links.
+Enjoy refreshments at the Terrace Lounge overlooking the historic golf course.

 15. Pebble Beach Golf Links